-Current station equipment: ICOM IC-7000, ICOM PW-1 KW amplifier, G5RV antenna, 17 meter dipole, 3 element vertical array, and multiband trap dipole.
+Current station equipment: ICOM IC-7300, ICOM PW-1 KW amplifier, G5RV antenna, 17 meter dipole, 3 element vertical array, 160 meter dipole, and multiband trap dipole.
 Back-up station includes Kenwood TS-430S with AT-250, Yaesu FL-2100B amplifier, LDG AT-600Pro1 tuner, and various VHF/UHF equipment.
+At the present time, I am not using the amplifiers and run bare foot.
+I absolutely love operating with the IC-7300 - a very ru rug to operate.

 Foreign calls held: